Muukid/muTrueType/README.md

 # muTrueType v1.0.0

-muTrueType (abbreviated to 'mutt') is a public domain header-only single-file C library for retrieving data from the TrueType file format, rendering glyphs to a bitmap, and handling the layout/spacing of multiple glyphs in sequence.
+muTrueType (abbreviated to 'mutt') is a public domain single-file C library for retrieving data from the TrueType file format, rendering glyphs to a bitmap, and handling the layout/spacing of multiple glyphs in sequence.

 ***WARNING!*** This library is still under heavy development, has no official releases, and won't be stable until its first public release v1.0.0.